-Mineral and chemical characterization and a campaign of metallurgical leaching test work were undertaken by an independent laboratory in Santiago de Chile Geomet, with the objective of defining the main process variables, such as copper recovery and acid consumption.
-For the metallurgical tests, MCC selected three composite samples from the Berta Sur deposit, denominated as A, B and C with approximate CuT grades of 0.80%, 0.60% and 0.40%, respectively.
+The first campaign at Geomet was performed with the objective of defining the main process variables, such as copper recovery and acid consumption.
+For the metallurgical tests, Coro selected three composite samples from Berta Sur, denominated as A, B and C with approximate CuT grades of 0.80%, 0.60% and 0.40%, respectively.

-Based on these composites, Geomet performed the metallurgical program designed to obtain mineralogical and physical characterization, preliminary metallurgical test and column leaching test for the three composite samples at two granulometry levels of 100% - 1" (P80 = 19 mm), and 100% - $\frac{1}{2}$ " (P80 = 9 mm), as follows:
+Based on these composites, Geomet performed the metallurgical program designed to obtain mineralogical and physical characterization, preliminary metallurgical test and column leaching test for the three composite samples at two granulometry levels of 100% - 1" (P80 = 19 mm), and $100\% - \frac{1}{2}$ " (P80 = 9 mm), as follows: